yotkadata/reddit_etl/README.md

 db.posts.find().pretty()
 ```

-Similarly, you can access the PostgreSQL database and inspect its content in the postgres shell:
+Similarly, you can access the PostgreSQL database and inspect its content in the psql shell:

 ```
 docker exec -it <CONTAINER_NAME> psql -p 5432 -U postgres